 “The training environment goes beyond athletic performance.
 It teaches students to overcome fears and achieve goals.
 Unlike traditional classes and sports, a properly designed strength and conditioning program tracks personal progress and teaches students to embrace the process of getting better every day”.
 Micah Kurtz

-If you work in high school athletics, you probably know there are a few different circumstances surrounding the athletic development portion of an athletic program.
+If are a high school athletic coach, you probably know there are a few different circumstances surrounding the athletic development portion of an athletic program.
 If you are part of a school that has a full time strength and conditioning coach, consider yourself the lucky minority.